mastercomfig/mastercomfig/docs/setup/install.md

 # How to install mastercomfig

 1. [Download](https://mastercomfig.com/download) the mastercomfig VPK files of your choice.
+2. Go to your Steam library and right click on Team Fortress 2.
+3. Click properties.
+4. Click the Local Files tab.
+5. Click Browse Local Files...
-2. Drag them to your `tf/custom` folder.
+6. Navigate to the `tf/custom` folder.
+7. Drag the VPKs into the folder.
-3. Set these launch options: `-novid -nojoy -nosteamcontroller -softparticlesdefaultoff -nohltv -particles 1 -primarysound -snoforceformat`.
+8. Set these launch options: `-novid -nojoy -nosteamcontroller -softparticlesdefaultoff -nohltv -particles 1 -primarysound -snoforceformat`.
 For more information, read [launch options customization guide](../customization/launch_options.md).

 ## Custom configs
 If you have any of the following files, you will have to do some extra steps to get them to work with mastercomfig: